jdofat/MiniProject4JadeDofat/README.md

 -Python 3
 -Django
 -requirements.txt
--Django
 -SQLite3
 -Bootstrap

----> To ensure all necessary packages are installed, create and activate a virtual environment, then run pip install -r requirements.txt before running the development server.
+---> To ensure necessary packages are installed, create and activate a virtual environment, then run pip install -r requirements.txt before running the development server.